GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **RequestDispatcher**: The component handles the requests from the mobile application clients using the interfaces provided by the internal components.
 * **BookingManager**: The component that handles the operations concerning the usage of a car.
 * **RideController**: It interacts with the RideController component in the car  as already mentioned in the section above the way the two components interact with each other will be clarified in the Runtime View section.
+It is a multi-instance component.
 * **RidesManager**: The component that handles the set of rides that are ongoing in the system, it interacts with the other components to give the single RideController access to the functionalities that it needs.
 * **CarController**: It interacts with the CarController component in the single car to offer services and perform supervising functionalities over a single vehicle.
+It is a multi-instance component.
-* **CarsManager**: The component the supervises the set of all the car available in the system interacting with the single CarController and providing operators with informations about the cars status and a way to change the status itself.
+* **CarsManager**: The component the supervises the set of all the cars available in the system interacting with the single CarController and providing operators with informations about the cars status and a way to change the status itself.
 *  **LoginManager**: The component that handles the log-in of operators and users.
 *  **PaymentHandler**: The component that handles the payment operations and makes sure that users unable to pay are correctly banned until they pay.
 It uses the PayPal APIs to process the payments.
 * **PayPal**: The payment handler of choice for our system.
 * **LegacySystem**: The old system of the company, our system uses its APIs to send assistance where needed.
-* **CarAssistanceManager**: The component that offers the functionalities needed to provide assistance to the vehicle when they need to moved, recharged or repaired.
+* **CarAssistanceManager**: The component that offers the functionalities needed to provide assistance to the vehicles when they need to be moved, recharged or repaired.
 It exploits the functionalities of the legacy system to send road-operators to the car location.
-* **WebAppController**: The component the makes the system functionalities accessible from the WebApplication.
+* **WebAppController**: The component that makes the system functionalities accessible from the WebApplication.
 * **Configurator**: The component that offers the configuration functionalities to customize a set of parameters of the system (set of SafeAreas, fares, fees and so on).
-* **NotificationController**: a component that offers notification functionalities towards the various components of the system.
+* **NotificationController**: The component that offers notification functionalities towards the various components of the system.
-* **Model**: the structure of the data in our system (specified in a distinct diagram).
+* **Model**: The structure of the data in our system (specified in a distinct diagram).
 * **GoogleMaps**: Provider of the maps services.

 ## 2.4 Requirements Traceability

-In this section we will show how the components of our system are meant to satisfy the requirement and goals specified in the RASD.
+In this section we will show how the components of our system are designed to satisfy the requirements and goals specified in the RASD.
 For utility we report the goals and requirements here too.

 ### Goals